-- Formoterol fumarate is a long-acting, selective beta2-adrenergic agonist (beta2-agonist) with a rapid onset of action.
-It also acts as a bronchodilator, relaxing the smooth muscle in the airways.
-Formoterol fumarate may also be called a long-acting bronchodilator, or LABA.2
+- Formoterol fumarate is a long-acting, selective beta2-adrenergic agonist.
+It also acts as a bronchodilator to relax the smooth muscle in the airways.
+Formoterol fumarate may also be called a long-acting bronchodilator, or LABA.

 What are the possible side effects of Bevespi Aerosphere?

 The most common side effects of Bevespi Aerosphere are urinary tract infection (UTI) and cough.2